regulus33/PrivateVoid/README.md

 To display Names in Dialog Manger, use 'n-'

 ## Items menu
+* Don't forget to assign the UI panel child of ItemMenu to the script!!!

 For now Items menu is a UI object with a child GameObject with panels and buttons etc. To interact with the items menu use right click or tap "M" on keyboard.

 The main thing here to document is that items takes a